Darrel Williams Player Prop Bets for NFL Week 17 | Kansas City vs. Cincinnati 1/2/2022

 Matchup vs. Cincinnati

-- Against the Bengals, Williams' zero rushing yards in his single career matchup are 44.5 fewer than his over/under in Sunday's game.
+- Williams' zero rushing yards in his only career matchup against the Bengals are 43.5 fewer yards than his over/under in Sunday's game.

-- Williams did not have a touchdown run in that matchup against the Bengals.

-- The Bengals give up 92.1 yards per game on the ground, the NFL's fourth-ranked rush defense.
+- The Chiefs are up against the NFL's seventh-ranked D when it comes to rushing TDs conceded (12 this year).

 Recent Performances

-- In last week's matchup with the Steelers, Williams racked up 55 yards on 11 carries (averaging five yards per carry).
+- Last week against the Steelers, Williams racked up 55 yards on 11 carries (averaging five yards per carry).

+- Williams has 18 carries for 75 yards (25.0 yards per game) in his last three games.

-- Williams has caught six passes for 61 yards (20.3 ypg) and one touchdown.
+- And he has caught six passes for 61 yards (20.3 per game) with one TD.

 Williams' Kansas City Teammates